-Approximately 54% and 63% of our revenues in 2018 and 2017, respectively, were derived from sales of products to the Company's five largest customers.
-None of these customers are obligated to purchase any specified amount of products or to provide the Company with binding forecasts of product purchases for any future period.
+Approximately 49% and 54% of our revenues in 2019 and 2018, respectively, were derived from sales of products to the Company's five largest customers.
+None of these customers are obligated to purchase a material amount of products or to provide the Company with a material level of binding forecasts of product purchases for any future period.
 Accordingly, there can be no assurance that sales to these entities, individually or as a group, will reach or exceed historical levels in any future period.
+In addition, while the COVID-19 outbreak is affecting the operations of our customers and our sales to them, uncertainty as to the effects on the economy generally and our customers in particular makes it impossible for us to predict the short term and long term effects the COVID-19 outbreak and related developments will have on our customers and their ongoing businesses and how those effects may impact our sales to them.